Le cheval troyen

 First edition of the French translation, one of 25 numbered copies on pur fil, the only copies printed on deluxe paper.

-Blood red morocco binding, gilt title lenghtwise, black stingray boards framed in morocco, gilt decorative paper endleaves, original wrappers preserved, top edge gilt, an elegant binding signed Boichot.
+Blood red morocco binding, gilt title lengthwise, gold stingray boards framed in morocco, gilt decorative paper endleaves, original wrappers preserved, top edge gilt, an elegant binding signed Boichot.
 Front free endpaper slightly toned, otherwise a handsome untrimmed copy.

-First edition, totaling 240 numbered copies, ours one of 10 copies on japon à la forme, the deluxe issue, complete at the end of the volume with its additional complete suite of illustrations in black as stated in the limitation.
+First edition, totalling 240 numbered copies, ours one of 10 copies on japon à la forme, the deluxe issue, complete at the end of the volume with its additional complete suite of illustrations in black as stated in the limitation.

 Illustrated with 17 splendid pochoir plates in black, white, and gold by George Barbier.